Ohio Online Sports Betting

 Where will I be able to place a sports bet in Ohio when it does become legal?

-The state plans on having their 11 casinos handle sports betting.
+The state plans on having their 11 casinos and various video lottery locations handle sports betting.

 What sports can I bet?